-Unlike repossession, a landlord can only evict when he wants to divide up the rental unit, demolish it, enlarge it or change what it is used for.
-For example, a landlord might want to turn a residential building into an office building.
+Unlike repossession, owners can only evict a tenant when they want to divide up the rental unit, demolish it, enlarge it or change what it is used for.
+For example, an owner might want to turn a residential building into an office building.

 What are the time limits for sending notices of eviction or repossession?

 Owners who wants to evict a tenant or repossess must notify the tenant in writing within these time limits:

 - six months before the lease ends, if the lease is for a set length of time over six months

 - one month before the lease ends, if the lease is for six months or less

 - six months before the date of repossession or eviction for leases without a set length